 Since August 2002, New Jersey utilities have supplied the default electric load of residential and small commercial customers using full requirements fixed-price tranche contracts.
-The product provided by these suppliers is called the Basic Generation Service - Fixed Price (BGS-FP) product.
+The product provided by these suppliers is called the Basic Generation Service - Fixed Price ("BGS-FP") product.
 "Default" load means the load of customers who have not switched to non-utility suppliers, called "eligible retail load" in Illinois.
 The contracts are procured using an annual "descending clock" auction, held the previous February.
 The tranche auctions are used to procure a ladder of 3-year fixed price contracts.
 The tariffed power price is the average of the prices of the three contracts that overlap a given year.
 The New Jersey auctions are well established and appear successful.

 Larger commercial and industrial customers in New Jersey are also offered a full requirements product that is supplied using tranche auctions, but not at a fixed energy price.
-Instead of bidding fixed energy prices, prospective suppliers for this Basic Generation Service -- Commercial and Industrial Energy Pricing (BGS-CIEP) product bid a cost per MW, where the MW measure is the PJM capacity requirement associated with a tranche.
+Instead of bidding fixed energy prices, prospective suppliers for this Basic Generation Service - Commercial and Industrial Energy Pricing ("BGS-CIEP") product bid a cost per MW, where the MW measure is the PJM capacity requirement associated with a tranche.
 The auction thus produces a price per MW of capacity requirement.
 The capacity requirement is generally about 116% of peak load.
-Annual load factors for BGS-FP load average around 43% in the PSEG zone.
-The tariffed power price is the load-weighted average PJM spot price, plus approximately \$6/MWh for ancillary services, plus the auction price per MW of capacity requirement.
+BGS-CIEP suppliers are paid the load-weighted average PJM spot price per MWh, plus approximately \$6/MWh for ancillary services, plus the auction price per MW of capacity requirement.